Page added 3rd November 2017

-The Castle Club, run by Jack Salter was taken over by Dave and Veronica Hughes, and renamed the Timepiece.
+It is thought a club was opened in 1974 in Little Castle Street, by the Dave Allen disco.
+Dave Grey and Allen Towell were in the City of Exeter Fire Brigade.
+It became the Castle Club, run by Jack Salter whixh was taken over by Dave and Veronica Hughes, and renamed the Timepiece.
 Morris Wonnacott and Rob Dellow were later proprietors before Austin Mockridge, an accountant, purchased the club in the 1980s.
 From the early 1970s, it catered for the growing discotheque market for locals and students.
 In the mid 1970s, the club introduced punk rock and later acid jazz to an enthusiastic clientele.
 Like many music clubs, it provided a lot of flashing lights, a bar with chicken in a basket, and a part carpeted floor sticky from spilt drink.
 Through the 1980s and 90s it was a favourite of the post punk goths.
 When Austin Mockridge took on the club he also ran Coolings wine bar in Gandy Street and other entertainment ventures in Torquay.

 In the 1980s, while on duty as a police officer in the Royal Ulster Constabulary, George Sloan, was injured on duty.
 Forced to retire from the force he moved to Devon to became a doorkeeper at the Timepiece.
 He was promoted to manager of the club, until Mockridge was bankrupted in 1993.
 Sloan joined forces with Robert Skinner as his business partner to purchase the business.